revivalstack/ai-chat-exporter/README.md

 - **Markdown Conversion**: Converts your chat conversation into a properly and elegantly formatted Markdown, ensuring accurate rendering of text, code blocks, tables, and especially **correct newlines within list items**.
   - **Table of Contents (TOC)**: Automatically generates a TOC linking to each message pair (user question + AI response) within the Markdown export.
   - **Back to Top**: Allows quick navigation through a "Back to Top" link after each AI response in the Markdown export.
-  - **YAML Front Matter**: Includes comprehensive metadata like thread name, message count, exporter version, export timestamp, and the original chat thread URL.
+  - **YAML Front Matter**: Includes comprehensive metadata like title, tags, author, message count, exporter version, date, and the original chat thread URL.
 - **JSON Export**: Option to export conversations as a structured JSON file, including message IDs, authors, and content.
 - **Export Button**: A floating "Export Chat" button for easy downloading of the conversation as a `.md` or `.json` file.
 - **Floating Chat Outline with Selective Export**: A new, collapsible floating panel that provides an outline of all questions and responses in the conversation.
 This allows for: